AIDeepEconomics/front-Gestion-de-chacras/replit.md

 ## Overview

-A rice traceability portal designed for rural producers to manage their agricultural operations.
+A rice traceability portal designed for rural producers and mill workers to manage agricultural operations.
 The system provides comprehensive tracking of rice farms (chacras), field events, and mill relationships through a professional dashboard interface.
-The application enables producers to register their rural establishments, manage field plots, track agricultural events (fertilization, planting, harvest), and coordinate with associated mills for rice processing and distribution.
+The application serves two user types:

+- **Rural Producers**: Manage their establishments, field plots, and agricultural events.
+They control what information to share with associated mills.
+- **Mill Workers**: Access shared information from multiple producers based on granted permissions, manage harvest data, and coordinate rice collection.

+The application includes mock user switching functionality to demonstrate different user perspectives during development.

 ## User Preferences